shaack/auto-resize-textarea/README.md

 # auto-resize-textarea

-Auto resizing textareas, can be used with bootstrap
+Auto resizes the height of any &lt;textarea&gt;.

+- No dependencies (don't needs jQuery)
+- Works with Bootstrap

 ## Usage